TGAC/grassroots-docs/installation.md

 ## Binary package

 It's recommended that Grassroots be installed from a binary package where possible though you are welcome to build from source should you wish.
-The grassroots directory is self-contained and can be unpacked anywhere that you would like.
+The Grassroots directory is self-contained and can be unpacked anywhere that you would like.

 To connect the Grassroots software available for users to access, it needs to run on a server.
-Currently, the installer comes with a version to run with Apache httpd 2.4.x.
-It does this by adding a module and configuration to httpd.
+Currently, the installer comes with a version to run with Apache Httpd 2.4.x.
+It does this by adding a module and configuration to Httpd.
 The installer comes with a script to install the module and set the appropriate configuration details.
-Currently this exists for the system-default httpd installation on Ubuntu 14.04.
+Currently this exists for the system-default Httpd installation on Ubuntu 14.04.

 ## Manual installation to the Apache web server